 Class Preparation and Participation in Class Discussion (Punctuality and Attendance)

 It is not sufficient that students just show up for class.
 Students are required to attend class regularly, be punctual and participate in class discussion.
 It is considered a basic element of this class for every student to actively participate in the discussion of the materials presented in this course.
 Some exam questions may come from class discussions.
-In addition, ALL EXTRA CREDIT POINTS WILL be earned through class participation.
+In addition, EXTRA CREDIT POINTS WILL be earned through class participation.
 If you are absent from class, it is your responsibility to find out the material covered during your absence and to catch up with the rest of the class.
 In addition, you will be asked to pay attention during class and not “surf” the web while we are discussing course material.

 Use of Canvas: